prometheus/snmp_exporter/.github/ISSUE_TEMPLATE.md

 	For bug reports, please fill out the below fields and provide as much detail as possible about your issue.
 For feature requests, you may omit the following template.

+	If you include CLI output, please run those programs with additional parameters:
+		snmp_exporter: `-log.level=debug`
+		snmpbulkget etc: `-On`
 -->

 ### Host operating system: output of `uname -a`

 ### snmp_exporter version: output of `snmp_exporter -version`